-The following guidance is provided to students, faculty and staff who have tested positive for COVID-19, come into contact with an individual who has tested positive or are experiencing symptoms of COVID-19.
+The following guidance, which remains in effect for academic year 2023-2024, is for students, faculty and staff who have tested positive for COVID-19, come into contact with an individual who has tested positive or are experiencing symptoms of COVID-19.

 5-10 days, according to the latest CDC guidance.
-Please visit COVID-19 Symptoms, Exposure, Positive Test for isolation guidance.
-Additional guidance for students who test positive can be found at Self-Isolation and Quarantine Guidance.
+Please visit COVID Symptoms, Exposure, Positive Test - rev April 2023 for isolation guidance.
+Additional guidance for students who test positive can be found at Self-Isolation Guidance.

 Residential students who test positive for COVID-19 will self-isolate in their own rooms/apartments for 5-10 days.

 Self-isolate in your room/apartment.
 Follow CDC guidelines to reduce the risk of exposure to your roommates and others.
 Day 1 is the day after symptoms start or if you have no symptoms, the day after testing positive for COVID-19.

 If you are asymptomatic, or your symptoms have improved by day 6, you may leave self-isolation on day 6, but continue to follow strict protocols through day 10, including:

 If your symptoms have not improved by day 6, continue to isolate until:

 If you have any questions about the duration of your self-isolation, please contact firstname.lastname@example.org.